actions/upload-artifact/README.md

 ### Breaking Changes

 1. On self hosted runners, additional [firewall rules](https://github.com/actions/toolkit/tree/main/packages/artifact#breaking-changes) may be required.
-2. Uploading to the same named Artifact multiple times.

-    Due to how Artifacts are created in this new version, it is no longer possible to upload to the same named Artifact multiple times.
-You must either split the uploads into multiple Artifacts with different names, or only upload once.
-Otherwise you _will_ encounter an error.

-3. Limit of Artifacts for an individual job.
+2. Limit of Artifacts for an individual job.
 Each job in a workflow run now has a limit of 500 artifacts.
-4. With `v4.4` and later, hidden files are excluded by default.
+3. With `v4.4` and later, hidden files are excluded by default.

 For assistance with breaking changes, see [MIGRATION.md](docs/MIGRATION.md).